ptp-sim/libPTP/Readme.md

 * __Lower right:__ Clock attributes for Best Master Clock Algorithm (BMCA)
     * Golden star: Excellent clock attributes, such a node will prefer its ports to be passive rather than slave
-    * Silver star: Average clock attributes, such a clock will loose in the BMCA against a clock with golden star
+    * Silver star: Average clock attributes, such a clock will loose in the BMCA against a clock with a golden star
-    * Brozne star: Bad clock attributes, such a clock will loose in the BMCA against a clock with silver star
+    * Brozne star: Bad clock attributes, such a clock will loose in the BMCA against a clock with a silver star
     * No icon: Slave only

 The image in the center shows a boundary clock, with P2P delay mechanism, which is 1-step capable and has average clock attributes.

 <img src="doc/img/NodeSymbols.png" width="500" />

 __Example network:__

-The folloing images shows an example network to visualize the example icons used by LibPTP:
+The folloing image shows an example network to visualize the example icons used by LibPTP:

 <img src="doc/img/NodeSymbols_ExampleNetwork.png" width="500" />

-All nodes in the PTP network use the P2P delay mechanism (blue P).
+All nodes in this PTP network use the P2P delay mechanism (blue P).
-The left-most node is a 1-step capable (1) ordinary clock (E) with excellent clock attributes (golden star).
+The left-most node is a 1-step capable (1) ordinary clock (N) with excellent clock attributes (golden star).
-It is connected to a 1-step capble boundary clock (B) with average clock attributes (silver star).
+It is connected to a 1-step capable boundary clock (B) with average clock attributes (silver star).
-The boundary clock is connected to two daisy chains to the right.
+The boundary clock is connected to two daisy chains on the right.
-The upper chain consist of two slave only (no icon) transparent clocks (T), where the second one is only 2-step capable (2), followed by an ordinary clock with bad clock attributes.
+The upper chain consists of two slave-only (no icon) transparent clocks (T), where the second one is only 2-step capable (2), followed by an ordinary clock with bad clock attributes.
 The lower chain consists of a transparent, a boundary and an ordinary clock.

 As only one clock has a golden star, we can safely assume that it will win the BMCA and become the grand master of the PTP network.